French Curriculum Statement

 Implementation for MFL:

 Our MFL curriculum is designed to progressively develop children’s skills in languages through weekly lessons.
-Children develop their love of language learning and progressively acquire, use and apply a growing bank of vocabulary organised around topics.
-We also have seasonal in-class worships where children develop an appreciation for French culture through the telling of stories and singing of French songs.
+Children develop their love of language learning and progressively acquire, use and apply a growing bank of vocabulary organised around topics and prepare for future language learning.
+Our progressive curriculum is designed with retrieval routines and games at the beginning or end of every lesson, enabling children to revisit learning in an engaging way.
+We also have seasonal lessons where children develop an appreciation for French culture through the telling of stories, singing of French songs and learning about how they celebrate festivals in France.

 As all children learn at different speeds and have different learning styles, we try to make French lessons as active as possible with carefully chosen songs and activities supplementing the Rigolo scheme.